sannonaragao/HiperBoot/README.md

 ```

 #### Not
+This is used to negate a filter condition.
+If you want to fetch records that do not meet a certain criterion, you wrap that condition in hbNot.
 To use NOT you can combine with other criteria, like the example below:

 ```json
 {